mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Give way line by traffic lights very faded, 23rd May :- [7609040](https://www.fixmystreet.com/report/7609040)
 - No entry faded, 23rd May :- [7609000](https://www.fixmystreet.com/report/7609000)
 - Dead deer on A417 next to A46 roundabout pillar, 23rd May :- [7608925](https://www.fixmystreet.com/report/7608925)
-- Flyposter on telegraph pole attached with plastic ties, 23rd May :- [7608721](https://www.fixmystreet.com/report/7608721)
-- Pothole round manhole cover at start of street, 23rd May :- [7608299](https://www.fixmystreet.com/report/7608299)

 <!-- fix_marker ends -->